-11/12 Actuals Greater Vernon 2012 BC Winter Games 12/13 Forecast Surrey 2012 BC Summer Games Year 1- 13/14 Mission 2014 BC Winter Games Year 2 - 14/15 Nanaimo 2014 BC Summer Games Year 3 - 15/16 Penticton 2016 BC Winter Games Coaches attending the BC Winter Games and BC Summer Games are certified at the required NCCP level 2.5 88% of attending coaches at the Vernon Games were NCCP 2 certified.
+11/12 Actuals Greater Vernon 2012 BC Winter Games 12/13 Forecast Surrey 2012 BC Summer Games Year 1- 13/14 Mission 2014 BC Winter Games Year 2 - 14/15 Nanaimo 2014 BC Summer Games Year 3 - 15/16 TBC 2016 BC Winter Games Coaches attending the BC Winter Games and BC Summer Games are certified at the required NCCP level 2.5 88% of attending coaches at the Vernon Games were NCCP 2 certified.
 (Target was 80%) 85% of attending coaches at the Surrey Games will be certified.
-80% of attending coaches at the Mission Games will be certified.
-85% of attending coaches at the Nanaimo Games will be certified.
-80% of attending coaches will be certified.
+80% of attending coaches at the Mission Games will be certified. vill the Nanaimo Games will be certified.
 Athletes and coaches in the BC Winter and BC Summer Games move on to higher levels of competition including the Canada Games.
 2011 Team BC at Halifax Canada Winter Games had 133 athletes and 29 coaches who were BC Summer Games alumni or 56% of the overall team.
-2011 Western Canada Summer Games 183 participants (41% of Team BC) were BC Games alumni.
-It is expected that the percentage of alumni on Team BC at the Canada Games will increase based upon adherence to the BC Games core sport program and the Canadian Sport for Life framework.
-60% of the 2013 Canada Summer Games team to have BC Games experience (Year 1) 70% of the 2015 Canada Winter Games team to have BC Games experience (Year 2) 50% of the 2015 Western Canada Summer Games team to have BC Games experience (Year 3).
-Legacies' in each of the three years include new sport club development, increased participation in sport, hundreds of trained volunteers, equipment and facility upgrades.
+2011 Western Canada Summer Games 183 participants (41% of Team BC) were BC Games alumni. upon adherence to the BC Games core sport program and the Canadian Sport for Life framework. • 60% of the 2013 Canada Summer Games team to have BC Games experience (Year 1) Legacies' in each of the three years include new sport club development, increased participation in sport, hundreds of trained volunteers, equipment and facility upgrades.
 2210 volunteers recruited and trained \$68,004 direct cash investment in sport \$119,408 invested in sport development and infrastructure.
 Surrey Games will invest \$80,000 of cash and in-kind into sport while dispersing an additional \$75,000 in legacy grants.
 Recruited volunteers expected to be 3100.
 Mission Games will invest \$60,000 of cash and in- kind into sport while dispersing an additional \$65,000 in legacy grants.
 Recruited volunteers expected to be 2300.
 Nanaimo Games will invest \$80,000 of cash and in-kind into sport while dispersing an additional \$75,000 in legacy grants.
 Recruited volunteers expected to be 3100.
 Games will invest \$60,000 of cash and in-kind into sport while dispersing an additional \$65,000 in legacy grants.
 Recruited volunteers expected to be 2300.